mikahado/the-remind-notation/_notes/The Remind Notation.md

 ## FAQs

-**Q: How is PRON different from other musical notation?**
+**Q: How is TRN different from other musical notation?**
-A: PRON omits time and dynamic indicators, focusing solely on chord and structure reminders.
+A: TRN omits time and dynamic indicators, focusing solely on chord and structure reminders.
 It encourages musicians to inject their personal interpretation into the performance, making it ideal for jam sessions.